Marek Klassen

-Marek Klassen (born June 11, 1992) is a Canadian professional basketball player for Limoges CSP of the LNB Pro A.
+Marek Klassen (born June 11, 1992) is a Canadian professional basketball player who last played for ESSM Le Portel of the LNB Pro A. He played college basketball for Point Loma Nazarene.

 Highschool career

 Klassen attended Yale Secondary School from 2007–2010.
 He won two provincial championships with the Yale Lions (2008-2010).
 In his senior year in 2010 the Yale Lions won the British Columbia provincial championship.
 Klassen averaged 33 points per game and was named MVP of the tournament, final game MVP, and Player of the Year in British Columbia.
 Upon graduation he ranked as a top 5 Canadian point guard.

 College career

 Klassen started every game of his college career including 31 starts as a freshman leading to the Freshman of the Year award for the Pacific West Conference.
 As a senior at Point Loma in 2014-15 Klassen averaged 12.67 points, 3.4 rebounds and 3.6 assists in 27.8 minutes in 29 appearances.
 Other notable accomplishments include Klassen shooting a career 43% from 3 point range, being named as a two sport NCAA All-American (Basketball and Track and Field) and NCAA Academic All-American.
 During his senior year Klassen enrolled in the Point Loma one year MBA program to complete his masters in business before starting his professional career.